-The High-end TV Skills Fund supports a range of programmes addressing areas of skills shortages in the UK high-end TV industry.
-You can download a full PDF booklet of current schemes by clicking here.
+The High-end TV Skills Fund supports a range of programmes and resources addressing areas of skills shortages in the UK high-end TV industry.

 Make a Move